BHoM/documentation/docs/Development/Testing/index.md

 ### Adding references to a Test Project

 #### Add existing project references
 Because the test will verify some functionality placed in another project, namely the Robot_Engine, we need to add a reference to it.
-Right click the project's dependencies and do "add project reference":
+Right-click the project's dependencies and do "add project reference":

 ![image](https://github.com/BHoM/documentation/assets/6352844/27821c22-76fa-448c-b38d-747684f1daa5)